boazbk/tcs/lec_01_introduction.md

 # Introduction

+> # { .objectives }
+* Introduce and motivate the study of computation for its own sake, irrespective of particular implementations.
+* The notion of an _algorithm_ and some of its history.
+* Algorithms as not just  _tools_, but also _ways of thinking and understanding_.
+* Taste of Big Oh analysis and surprising creativity in efficient algorithms.

 >_"Computer Science is no more about computers than astronomy is about telescopes"_,  attributed to Edsger Dijkstra.^[This quote is typically read as disparaging the importance of actual physical computers in Computer Science, but note that telescopes are absolutely essential to astronomy and are our only means of connecting theoretical speculations with actual experimental observations.]